-According to a recent study, two Google searches equate to roughly the same CO2 emissions as boiling the kettle for a tea!!
-On a more sinister note, big tech companies are slowly becoming above the law.
+Over the course of a year, the CO2 emissions from your search engine trawling adds up to an enormous amount.
+The exact figures are debated, but needless to say during lockdown search engine emissions will be rocketing On a more sinister note, big tech companies are slowly becoming above the law.
 They are too large to police, and wield too much power over politicians.
 The tracking and collection of data conducted with very dubious legality means a lot of people are looking to alternative search engines to both protect their privacy and avoid complicity in this runaway ‘self-regulating’ industry.

 Ecosia is a search engine which will plant trees in return for your searches!!
 They use ad revenue to provide trees to areas which need them, increasing the world’s carbon sinks and providing communities with the opportunity to generate income through various projects.
 It donates 80% of all profit to reforestation projects, and has planted 80 million trees so far!

-Carbon Savings: On a basis of 20 searches a day, you’ll generate about 70kg of CO2 per year.
+Carbon Savings: On a basis of 20 searches a day, you’ll generate about 70kg of CO2 per year according to 1 study.
 You're still going to be generating that carbon, but you'll be building carbon sinks and sustainable projects in return.
 Sweet deal.

 £ Savings: None, but you also won’t be tracked by Big Brother style corporations.